 In the dark the led tail light is very well visible.
 The red is bright, but not too bright.
-License plate lighting is acceptable, but I'm not sure it's better than stock.
+Number plate lighting is acceptable, but I'm not sure it's better than stock.
 I might try some flux leds instead of the current ones.

-During the project I decided to limit the scope by not doing the turn signal light and not designing a pcb.
+During the project I decided to limit the scope by not doing the turn signal light and not designing a PCB.
 This helped me focus on the main task and I'm not sure my energy and focus would have stretched any longer.

 In hindsight I might have gone for a little more brightness.
-Average car and motorcycle lamp brightness have gone up over the years and this would have been a nice opportunity to bring at least the rear light assembly into this century.
+Average car and motorcycle lamp brightness have gone up over the years and this would have been a nice opportunity to bring the rear light assembly light output into this century.
 If I were to pick a brightness now I would probably have gone with the illuminance values for 14.4 V, which are about 25% higher than the values used in the current build.